BrokeStudio/rainbow-chat/README.md

 ## NES CLIENT

-To use the NES client, you need a custom version of FCEUX including the online functionnalities.
+To use the NES client, you need a custom version of [Mesen2](https://brokestudio.fr/rainbow/emulators/mesen) or [FCEUX](https://brokestudio.fr/rainbow/emulators/fceux) supporting the Rainbow mapper, including the online functionnalities.

-You can download a compiled build for Windows here: http://brokestudio.fr/rainbow

-Or you can build it yourself by cloning this GIT repository: https://github.com/BrokeStudio/fceux (branch rainbow, not master).

-Just load the ROM **rainbow-chat.nes** file into FCEUX, enter the IP address of the server (127.0.0.1 should work if you didn't change anything), the port (1234 should work if you didn't change anything), a username, and that should do it :)
+Just load the ROM **rainbow-chat.nes** file into the emulator, enter the IP address of the server (127.0.0.1 should work if you didn't change anything), the port (1234 should work if you didn't change anything), a username, and that should do it :)

-You can now exchange messages with the WEB client.
-You can even add another (or more) WEB client(s) / FCEUX emu to the game for more fun.
-I didn't tested it with more than 3 clients in total so...
+You can now send messages to the server which will then send it to the clients.
+You can even add another emulator to the game for more fun.

 ## ROM COMPILATION

 ### ASM6

-At the top of the `chat.asm` file, you can comment/uncomment 1 lines to hardcode IP address and port.
+At the top of the `chat.asm` file, you can comment/uncomment 1 line to hardcode IP address and port.
 Values can be changed in `chat-connection.asm` at lines ~27-56.

 The `compile.bat` file expects some **asm6.exe** executable in the same folder.